 Penn State New Kensington’s Office of Continuing Education provides a variety of professional and non-credit training opportunities to supplement and augment workforce development.
 Throughout the year, training and education occurs on campus, in the community and at business locations.
 Topics include: project management, financial skills, manufacturing skills (CAD software, OSHA, LEAN, ISO, industrial math), leadership, management principles, Microsoft Office, web design and data collection.

-Through a unique partnership with local government, foundation support and corporate partners Nextovation’s goals for the DI Lab include:
+Through a unique partnership with local government, foundation support and corporate partners Nextovation’s goals for the Digital Foundry at New Kensington include:

-Filling a niche, the DI Lab will focus on digital twinning, as well as other virtual and cloud-based computer technologies.
+Filling a niche, the Digital Foundry at New Kensington will focus on digital twinning, as well as other virtual and cloud-based computer technologies.
 A digital twin is a modern and more comprehensive term for a computer model and virtual simulation of a product, machine or process.
 The digital representation contains valuable data that can predict behavior of a physical item, machine or process.
 Businesses who explore and incorporate digital twinning may benefit from reducing costs and improving efficiency before resources are spent on product development, manufacturing or implementation.